 Located at NETPark, CPI’s National Formulation Centre is an open-access innovation centre for advanced formulated product design and manufacture.
 The Centre provides the environment for companies to increase productivity and accelerate the commercialisation of their next generation formulated products.

 Formulated products are all around us and vital to our everyday lives, from the food we eat, to the household cleaning products we use, to the oils in our cars, to the paints we use to decorate our homes and the pharmaceuticals that we use to maintain our health.
 Effective formulation directly impacts product performance and influences key product features such as stability, delivery of active components and sensory perception.
 Sales of formulated products by UK companies amount to £180bn per annum.

-The National Formulation Centre is currently located in the Discovery Centre at NETPark and is supported by specialist graphene and formulation laboratories.
-Expansion plans are in place to further strengthen CPI’s capability in formulation with the build of a new 4,500 sq m facility at NETPark set to start in 2016.
+The National Formulation Centre is located at NETPark and is supported by specialist graphene and formulation laboratories.

 Graphene Applications Innovation Centre